Complete the survey to find out the result

 9.5/10

-The manufacturer has been implementing extensive support for the calibration process in its LG televisions for many years.
-Therefore, we utilized 2- and 20-point grayscale adjustment as well as an advanced CMS (Color Management System) and got to work.
-As you can see, thanks to the conducted procedure, each parameter has significantly improved.
-Using the tools allowed for achieving extremely favorable effects, which include: studio color reproduction, recovery of details in dark areas of the image, appropriate brightness characteristics, and proper color saturation.
-Thus, we achieved maximum proximity to the reference image, which is what the film director saw on the preview monitor.
-It is worth noting that the LG G4 televisions are the only ones that allow for even deeper interference in image quality thanks to the ability to calibrate with 3D LUT matrices.
-This solution is, however, recommended only for post-production or graphic studios.
+The manufacturer has been offering extensive support for the calibration process in its LG televisions for many years.
+Therefore, we used 2- and 20-point grayscale adjustments along with an advanced CMS (Colour Management System) to optimise the display.
+As shown, the calibration procedure greatly improved each parameter.
+The results included studio-quality colour reproduction, enhanced detail in dark areas, corrected brightness characteristics, and accurate colour saturation.
+This led to a near-perfect match with the reference image—the one the film director saw on the preview monitor.
+It’s also worth mentioning that LG G4 televisions are unique in offering even deeper image adjustments through 3D LUT matrices, a feature primarily suited for post-production or graphics studios.

 6.2/10

-The tonal transitions presented on the LG G4 are not among the top performers.
-Each scene played from a BluRay disc with 10-bit HDR exhibited noticeable inconsistencies in color transitions.
-This was particularly evident in the case of the film "The Green Knight," where issues related to posterization were especially noticeable.
-This effect could also be observed in films with moderate and high brightness, such as "The Martian" or "Kingsman," which is rarely encountered in televisions (especially of this class), surprising us.
-Such results suggest that in scenes with low luminance and a lot of black, this issue will be bothersome, even for an amateur.
+The tonal transitions on the LG G4 are not among the best in class.
+Every scene played from a Blu-ray disc with 10-bit HDR showed noticeable inconsistencies in colour transitions.
+This was particularly evident in "The Green Knight," where posterization issues were especially noticeable.
+Similar problems were observed in films with moderate to high brightness, such as "The Martian" or "Kingsman," which is unusual for televisions of this calibre and was quite surprising.
+These results suggest that in scenes with low luminance and a lot of black, this issue may become bothersome, even for casual viewers.

 8.2/10